mfis/Home/README.md

-# Home
+# General

-Home automation controlling web application.
+This is a Home automation controlling web application.

 Application is based on [Spring Boot](https://spring.io/projects/spring-boot) and uses [Thymeleaf](https://www.thymeleaf.org) for GUI rendering and [Font Awesome](https://fontawesome.com) for icons (all not included).